webpack-contrib/css-loader/README.md

 Default: `true`

-Allow to enable/disables handling the CSS functions `url` and `image-set`.
+Enables or disables handling the CSS functions `url` and `image-set`.

-If set to `false`, `css-loader` will not parse any paths specified in `url` or `image-set`.
+- If set to `false`, `css-loader` will not parse any paths specified in `url` or `image-set`.
-A function can also be passed to control this behavior dynamically based on the path to the asset.
+- You can also pass a function to control this behavior dynamically based on the asset path.

-Starting with version [4.0.0](https://github.com/webpack-contrib/css-loader/blob/master/CHANGELOG.md#400-2020-07-25), absolute paths are parsed based on the server root.
+As of version [4.0.0](https://github.com/webpack-contrib/css-loader/blob/master/CHANGELOG.md#400-2020-07-25), absolute paths are resolved based on the server root.

 Examples resolutions: